Psychological barriers to effective altruism: Quantifiability scepticism

 Demonstration of quality-adjusted life years (QALYs) for two individuals.
 Individual A (who did not receive an intervention) has fewer QALYs than individual B (who received an intervention).

-Intangible outcomes (such as health interventions, charity effectiveness) are hard to quantify, and many people doubt that they can every be quantified and compared.
+Intangible outcomes (such as health interventions, charity effectiveness) are hard to quantify, and many people doubt that they can ever be quantified and compared.
 However, in disciplines such as health economics, health outcomes and interventions are quantified and evaluated using metrics such as quality-adjusted life years (QALYs).
 In a similar vein, happiness economists have developed the concept of wellbeing-years (WELLBYs) which evaluates effectiveness in terms of life-years lived up to full life satisfaction.
 Put simply, a WELLBY is given by:$$WELLBY = { L \times\Delta W }$$Where $L$ is the number of lives remaining from the region's life expectancy and $\Delta W$ is the change in life satisfaction expected to result from a particular action or intervention.
 Thus, charity cost-effectiveness analyses use a number of different measures grounded in academic research to quantify their impact, allowing direct comparisons of charities that address multiple causes.